Having a trip to Seoul? Visit the 5 best palaces in Seoul, my chingudeul. It’s one of the best experiences you’ll never forget when you get to Seoul.

 Entering the palace while wearing a hanbok is free of charge.
 Group admission (a group of 10+) is available too cost 800 won each.
 For more information, check the palace main website here.

 Located on the west side of Seoul, Gyeonghui Palace or Gyeonghuigung was the secondary palace for the king.
-It was also called “Seogwol” that means “Palace of the West” where the King relocates in times of emergency.
-From the Joseon Dynasty about 10 kings (In-Jo to Cheol-Jong) stayed in this palace.
+It was also called “Seogwol” which means “Palace of the West” where the King relocates in times of emergency.
+From the Joseon Dynasty, about 10 kings (In-Jo to Cheol-Jong) stayed in this palace.

 In the past, this palace has an arched bridge connecting to Deoksugung but currently, you need to cross to Jeondong street and walk to Desoksugung.
 Seoul History Museum, the street of Jongno and Jeongdong street are the main landmark of Gyeonghuing Palace.

-The palace is closed during Mondays and January 1, opens 9:00 am up to 6:00 pm.
+The palace is closed on Mondays and January 1, which opens at 9:00 am up to 6:00 pm.
 Admission is FREE but if visitors are coming with a car, the parking fee is 3,000 won for the first two hours.
 You can check the website here (Korean Only).

 Deoksugung, meaning “the palace of virtuous longevity”, is the only palace which as a western-style of buildings inside aside from being famous in its elegant stone walls.
 In 1575-164, when Gwanghaegun ascended to the throne, Deoksugung became a proper palace.
 Over the following decades, the palace became an official palace and a temporary resident.
 The stone wall of Deoksugung is one of the most elegant roads in Seoul (It was featured in the drama Goblin.)

-The palace visiting hours is 9:00 am to 9:00 pm and closed during Mondays.
-Admission fee is 1,000 won and free of charge wearing a hanbok upon entrance.
+The palace visiting hours is 9:00 am to 9:00 pm and closed on Mondays.
+The admission fee is 1,000 won and free of charge wearing a hanbok upon entrance.
 Free admission too for children under 6 years old, seniors (65 years and above), and every Culture day usually held every last Wednesday of the month.
 For more details, check the Deoksugung website here.

 - If you don’t prefer a guide you can rent for an AUDIO GUIDE in your preferred language.